 Risk managers identify and assess possible threats to both the workforce and the organisation.
-They put plans in place for if problems arise, and decide how to avoid any future problems.

 Salaries typically range depending on location and level of responsibility.

 Most risk managers are graduates, and those with a risk management BSc Honours Degree in England, or a L6 NVQ/HNC in Wales, or the Scottish equivalent, are highly sought after by employers.
 But there are other degrees that are useful for becoming a risk manager include:

 - finance and economics